-- the debtor may not conceal their assets or carry out acts of disposition of assets or generate preferential claims with the aim of frustrating in whole or in part the effectiveness of any judicial, extrajudicial or administrative attachment or execution procedure; - if, in addition, the bankruptcy is caused voluntarily, this bankruptcy shall be considered a criminal offence; and - if, in respect of the first point, the person who is criminally or civilly liable for any offence that, after its commission and with the aim of avoiding their civil liabilities deriving from it, carries out acts of disposition or agreements that decrease their assets, in order to become totally or partially insolvent, the debtor will be considered the perpetrator.
+- if, in addition, the bankruptcy is caused voluntarily, this bankruptcy shall be considered a criminal offence; and - if, in respect of the first point, the person who is criminally or civilly liable for any offence that, after its commission and with the aim of avoiding their civil liabilities deriving from it, involves the carrying out of acts of disposition or agreements that decrease their assets, in order to become totally or partially insolvent, the debtor will be considered the perpetrator.

-Anyone who, either personally or as the administrator of a legal entity, is aware of an increase in his debts, or who for any other reason is unable to pay their debts, before the commencement of a bankruptcy proceeding, must be punished by imprisonment of two to five years provided that:
+Anyone who, either personally or as the administrator of a legal entity, is aware of an increase in their debts, or for any other reason is unable to pay their debts, before the commencement of a bankruptcy proceeding, must be punished by imprisonment of two to five years provided that:

-- a distorting picture is provided by the balance sheet; - distract, for their own benefit, assets intended for the insolvency statement; - destroys or deteriorates assets that could have been incorporated into the insolvency statement; - incurs obligations in breach of the duty to act with the diligence of a prudent businessman and loyal representative; - disposes of property or assets of the company or of itself at a price below the market price established at the time; and - damages or destroys the books of trade in order to become impossible or difficult to verify outstanding debts.
+- a distorted picture is provided by the balance sheet; - that person subtracts, for their own benefit, assets intended for the insolvency statement; - they destroy or deteriorate assets that could have been incorporated into the insolvency statement; - they incur obligations in breach of the duty to act with the diligence of a prudent businessman and loyal representative; - they dispose of property or assets of the company or of itself at a price below the market price established at the time; and - the damage or destroy the books of trade in order to make it impossible or difficult to verify outstanding debts.

-Besides that, the debtor who restores the assets of the company before the completion of the insolvency proceeding shall be exempt from punishment, without prejudice to the civil liabilities.
+Besides that, a debtor who restores the assets of the company before the completion of the insolvency proceeding shall be exempt from punishment, without prejudice to the civil liabilities.